Gábor Talmácsi: World Champion at Aspar Aprilia (2007)

-Coming into his 7th season of the 125cc category, he was given an offer from Jorge "Aspar" Martínez's team to ride one of their bikes in 2007, replacing outgoing world champion Bautista.
+Coming into his 7th season of the 125cc category, Talmácsi was given an offer from Jorge "Aspar" Martínez's team to ride one of their bikes in 2007, replacing outgoing world champion Bautista.
 Team Aspar was arguably the best team in the class, they gave the world champion in 2006, and also won the teams' competition.
 Talmácsi raced with a previously developed Aprilia engine, the so-called RSW, while his Spanish teammates, Héctor Faubel and Sergio Gadea used the new RSA engine, which proved to be a bit faster but less reliable than the older one.
 Mattia Pasini's 2007 season demonstrated the low reliability of the engine, with his motor problems forcing him to retire from five of the first seven races at the beginning of the season.
 This may have cost him the world championship title, because later with the engine upgrade, he showed great competitiveness, scoring four wins.

 The season started very positively for Talmácsi.
 After a successful testing period, he started with a 2nd place in the opening race of Qatar, then he won the race in Jerez, overtaking Lukáš Pešek of Derbi just before the finish line.
 In the third race held at Istanbul Park Circuit he ended fifth after a small incident with Raffaele de Rosa, but increased his lead in the World Championship, due to his opponents finishing behind him (Héctor Faubel suffered from a clash with de Rosa and finished in 10th due to an overly aggressive maneuver from the Italian, Pesek finished in 6th, while Gadea and Pasini both retired).

 On his 100th GP race in Shanghai, he finished fourth, a result he would repeat in both Le Mans, and Mugello.
 This cost him the championship lead, with Lukáš Pešek grabbing his maiden win in China, and finishing 2nd in France.
 In Barcelona his two main rivals at the time, Faubel and Pešek, crashed into each other while Talmácsi finished 2nd, again leading the world championship by 13 points.
 In the next grand prix at Donington, he could not finish the race due to an engine issue, and had to retire from the race, the only race he did not finish during the season.
 In Assen he finished 3rd behind Mattia Pasini and Héctor Faubel.